 TSA establishes hazmat endorsement fees

-TSA has approved Integrated Biometric Technology (IBT), Nashville TN, to be the primary vendor to collect data required by the agency’s fingerprint checks for transfer and renewal applicants.
+TSA has appoved Integrated Biometric Technology (IBT) of Nashville TN as the primary vendor to collect data required by the agency's fingerprint checks for transfer and renewal applicants.

 © 2013 Penton Media Inc.

 Acceptable Use Policy blog comments powered by Disqus